3 Perfect Days in Athens: The Ultimate Itinerary by a Local

 Fresh fish in Varvakios market

-OPTIONAL: The Original Athens Food Tour
+OPTIONAL: Athens Food Tour

 What better way to discover a country than by exploring its gastronomy?
 In this tour, you will see Athens in a different light than you have in the past day as you will embark on a journey of discovering the best Greek pastries, wine, cheese, and salamis.